 There are several processes that have been developed for the preservation of meats over the centuries.

 - Beef jerky is a dried form of meat that is salted in various ways before it is dried.

 - Hams are also salted as part of the curing process.

 - Corned beef is made from brisket that is soaked for about a week in a pickling brine, which can have several different recipe variations.

 - Sausage-making is also dependent on salts as a part of the curing and preservation process, as are sandwich meats.

-Here I discuss these processes and talk about the basics, so you can learn how to preserve meat with salt.
-I give several specific methods for preparing dried meats and meats seasoned in pickling solutions to provide you with the means of making your own.
+Here, I discuss these processes and talk about the basics of preserving meats with salt.
+I describe several specific methods for preparing dried meats and meats seasoned in pickling solutions to provide you with the means of making your own.

 Salt Preservation Basics

 Here is some basic info you should know.

 What kind of salt should I use to preserve meats?